Avaiga/taipy-doc/docs/release/index.md

 !!! note "Legacy Releases"

-    This page shows the changes that were made in the most recent major release of Taipy.<br/>
+    This page shows the changes made in the most recent major release of Taipy.<br/>
     If you are using a legacy version (pre-3.0), please refer to the [Legacy Release Notes](relnotes-legacy.md) page.

+    Note that we support the latest major version and the one before that.
+Because we have released Taipy 3.0, support and documentation for Taipy 1.x are disrupted.

 # Community edition: 3.2